September 27, 2007 // 9:00am — 11:00am

-The partners of the Great Lakes Policy Forum cordially invite you to attend the 132nd Great Lakes Policy Forum.
-This event is taking place at SAIS.
+The partners of the Great Lakes Policy Forum cordially invite you to attend the 133rd Great Lakes Policy Forum on "Caught in the Crossfire: The Eastern DRC".

 Environmental Change and Security Program